 After a day in the snow, you’ll want to snuggle up in front of a warm fire with a good book, a hot chocolate or a wee dram of whisky, and perhaps even a relaxing dip in a hot tub.
 The Highlands offers some wonderful cosy winter accommodation.

 Indulge in luxury with a city break at Ness Walk Hotel on the banks of the River Ness in Inverness.
 Admire the breath-taking winter scenery from your cosy log cabin at Eagle Brae set in fairytale setting near Beauly or enjoy a stylish old manse at Highland Escape on Loch Ness.
 For a relaxing break, look no further than the Macdonald Aviemore Resort, with its large indoor pool complex, luxury shopping store and beauty treatments or the boutique Fife Arms Hotel in Braemar surrounded by the majestic landscapes of the Cairngorms National Park.

 In Lochaber, make yourself at home at the Kingshouse Glencoe Hotel with private terraces and unbelievable views on this iconic glen, or treat yourself to a romantic wee lodge with hot tub at RiverBeds Luxury Lodges in nearby Ballachulish.
 On the west Highland peninsulas, you can enjoy the perfect cosy retreat at Ardtornish Estate near Lochaline or have your own island adventure on the stunning Eilean Shona.

-On the Isle of Skye, you will sleep in a bed fit for a King at the Armadale Castle Lodges surrounded by stunning sea and mountain views or at the Monkstadt 1745 Luxury Lodge, the site of one of the greatest pieces of Scottish history as Bonnie Prince Charlie came ashore after fleeing Uist in 1746 on the beautiful Trotternish Peninsula.
-Further north in the beautiful north west Highlands, unwind at luxury retreat The Torridon or at the Kylesku hotel with boutique-style rooms, modern comforts and a mouth-watering Scottish breakfast.
+Take your time on the Isle of Skye.
+You will sleep in a bed fit for a king at the Armadale Castle Lodges surrounded by stunning sea and mountain views or at the Monkstadt 1745 Luxury Lodge, the site of one of the greatest pieces of Scottish history as Bonnie Prince Charlie came ashore after fleeing Uist in 1746 on the beautiful Trotternish Peninsula.
+Further north in the beautiful north west Highlands, unwind at luxury retreat The Torridon or at the Kylesku Hotel with boutique-style rooms, modern comforts and a mouth-watering Scottish breakfast.

 8. Get a winter taste of the Highlands